Adopt a Precinct is a partnership between the Supervisor of Elections and Community Service Organizations, Clubs and Nonprofit Organizations.

 What are the steps to Adopt A Precinct?

-- The community service organization, club or nonprofit agrees to provide a certain number of poll workers for Election Day.
+- The community service organization, club or nonprofit agrees to provide a certain number of election workers for Election Day.

-- The elections office will train the poll workers (as required by state law), and assigns them to a polling site.
+- The elections office will train the election workers (as required by state law), and assigns them to a polling site.

-The recruited poll worker (volunteer) designates their paid salary to their organization.
-After the election, the partnering organization receives a check in the amount equal to what your volunteers have earned as poll workers.
+The recruited election worker (volunteer) designates their paid salary to their organization.
+After the election, the partnering organization receives a check in the amount equal to what your volunteers have earned as election workers.

-The pollworker may also earn community service merits or points with your organization/club, along with the money you have earned, which will be donated to your organization/club.
+The election worker may also earn community service merits or points with your organization/club, along with the money you have earned, which will be donated to your organization/club.

 NOTE: The partnering organization can display a sign at the polling place that tells voters your organization has adopted the precinct so the voters know of your good deeds.